Synthetic Data Generation for Brain-Computer Interfaces: Overview, Benchmarking, and Future Directions: Synthetic Data Evaluation

 \subsection{Data Reliability}

-Data reliability assesses whether generated signals faithfully reflect real brain activity in terms of authenticity, consistency, and interpretability.
-Several aspects are commonly considered: \begin{itemize} \item \textit{Temporal Consistency}: Measures such as dynamic time warping, mutual information, and autocorrelation assess whether generated signals preserve temporal structures and repetitive patterns observed in real EEG signals. \item \textit{Spectral Consistency}: Power spectral density and spectral similarity evaluate whether the generated signals maintain realistic frequency-domain characteristics. \item \textit{Spatial Consistency}: This examines whether generated data preserve correlations across channels and brain regions, reflecting plausible spatial brain activity patterns. \item \textit{Feature Consistency}: Metrics such as Frechet inception distance (FID) \cite{Heusel2017FID}, maximum mean discrepancy, cosine similarity, and Jaccard similarity quantify similarity in feature representations between generated and real data. \item \textit{Signal Quality}: The quality of generated data is critical for ensuring that generated data mirrors real-world signals.
-A higher signal-to-noise ratio indicates less interference, leading to more accurate data. \item \textit{Physiological Interpretability}: It reflects how well the signals align with actual brain activity.
-This can be assessed by spectral analysis, synchrony analysis, preservation of task-related activity, and consistency between local and global brain activity patterns. \end{itemize}
+Data reliability evaluates whether generated signals preserve the essential characteristics of real brain recordings.
+It mainly reflects signal realism and physiological plausibility.
+Several aspects are commonly considered: \begin{itemize} \item \textit{Temporal Consistency}: Measures such as dynamic time warping, mutual information, and autocorrelation assess whether generated signals preserve temporal structures and repetitive patterns observed in real EEG signals. \item \textit{Spectral Consistency}: Power spectral density and spectral similarity evaluate whether generated signals maintain realistic frequency-domain characteristics. \item \textit{Spatial Consistency}: This examines whether generated data preserve correlations across channels and brain regions, reflecting plausible spatial organization of neural activity. \item \textit{Feature Consistency}: Metrics such as Frechet inception distance (FID) \cite{Heusel2017FID}, maximum mean discrepancy, cosine similarity, and Jaccard similarity quantify similarity between generated and real data in feature space. \item \textit{Signal Quality}: Signal quality can be assessed using metrics such as signal-to-noise ratio, which reflects the degree of interference or artifacts in generated signals. \item \textit{Physiological Interpretability}: This assesses whether generated signals are consistent with known neural mechanisms, such as task-related spectral patterns, neural synchrony, and local-global brain activity consistency. \end{itemize}